anna-pacinkova/intomics_package/README.md

   scale_colour_manual(values = res_weighted$node_palette, guide = "none")+
   geom_node_text(aes(label = label),family="serif")
 ```

-Edges highlighted in cyan are known from the biological prior knowledge.
+Edges highlighted in blue are known from the biological prior knowledge.
 The edge labels reflects its empirical frequency over the final set of CPDAGs.
 GE node names are in upper case, CNV node names are in lower case, METH node names are the same as DNA methylation probe names in omics$meth matrix.